matloff/omsi/README.md

 ```

 - In the second window, start the client, say with student ID me@xyz.edu
-  and exam code 88 (ID and code fake for this test):
+  and exam code 88 (ID and code fake for this dry run):

 ```
 $ python OmsiGui.py localhost 2000 me@xyz.edu 88